remi-gai/search-tool/README.md

 ## Design Decisions

-### **The search results are ordered based on category:**
+### **The search results are ordered based on categories:**

 - **Reason**: Grouping the results by category will allow the user to filter the results at his/her convenience.
 This feature becomes more handy as the list of search results becomes longer for different categories and doesn't fit into a single page.
-The **Reason**s for the order of Contacts > Calendar > Dropbox > Slack > Twitter is that Contacts and Calendar first are more likely to be searched on a daily basis.
+The reasons for the current order (Contacts > Calendar > Dropbox > Slack > Twitter) is that Contacts and Calendar first are more likely to be searched on a daily basis (sending an email or checking for the schedule), followed by finding documents, then communication tools and lastly social media.

 ![ReadMe-images/Screen_Shot_2020-10-21_at_6.24.21_PM.png](ReadMe-images/Screen_Shot_2020-10-21_at_6.24.21_PM.png)

-- **Trade-off**: Ideally, the top result should be prioritized based on “top hits”, similar to the feature on Spotlight Search on Mac, which can be a combination of relevance and frequency of usage.
+- **Trade-off**: Ideally, the results should be ordered based on the likelyhood of usage, similar to the feature on Spotlight Search on Mac, which can be a combination of relevance and frequency of usage.

 ![ReadMe-images/Untitled.png](ReadMe-images/Untitled.png)

-- Alternatively, the result can also be ordered by the degree of precision on the matching term (which would get more precise as more words are added into the search), and use machine learning to better optimize the relevance of the search based on time or location.
-For example, a user is less likely to be querying for a John in San Francisco if he/she is in New York, or querying for an event if it has already passed.
+- Alternatively, the results can also be ordered by the degree of precision on the matching term (which would get more precise as more words are added into the search box), and use machine learning to better optimize the relevance of the search based on time or location.
+For example, a user is less likely to be querying for a "John" in San Francisco if he/she is in New York, or be more likely to query an upcoming event rather than a past event.

-### **The results are based on relative time:**
+### **The result dates are based on relative time:**

 - **Reason**: It would be more practical for the user to get a general sense of recency instead of mentally calculating dates and times and count back from the present day.
 For example, if the user queries for an event, it might be more helpful to know that it will happen in 2 hours or 2 days instead of a specific date.
-A potential issue with absolute date/time is that it might require the user to convert timezones to get their local time (when traveling or working with remote teams), leading to more chance for calculations errors, and consequently missing events or meetings.
+Another potential issue with absolute date/time is that it might require the user to convert timezones to get their local time (when traveling or working with remote teams), leading to more chance for calculations errors, and consequently missing events or meetings.
-- **Trade-off**: the absolute time display will provide more accuracy and can be more helpful if the user wants to see an exact date.
+- **Trade-off**: the absolute time display will provide more accuracy and can be more helpful if the user wants to directly see an exact date.
+Perhaps the choice between relative and absolute time can be a choice offered in the settings.

 ### **The results are ordered by recency within each category:**